BlockoS/PowerGolf2HuVideo/README.md

 `decode.sh` is a shell script that will extract all HuVideo from Power Golf 2 CDROM image and save them as animated GIF using `ffmpeg`.
 The CDROM image is expected to match the one from the `redump project`.

+The result can be found here : http://blockos.org/releases/pcengine/HuVideo/PowerGolf2/

 ### Parameters
  * `<decoder>` is the HuVideo decoder.